-Comprehensive and effective core bodywork requires a deep knowledge of core, pelvic, pelvic floor, and hip anatomy and function; awareness of the relationship between these structures and health, wellness, integrity, and vitality; an understanding of the various pain syndromes and dysfunctions caused by, or related to, core systems and structures; and an array of modalities, strategies, and techniques that can be employed to meet the various needs and treatment goals of each individual client.
-It also requires attention to detail in order to fully explore, engage, and address the multitude of muscles, the different layers and orientations that they are arranged in, and the many important connective tissues within the core.
+Comprehensive and effective core bodywork requires a deep knowledge of spinal, abdominal, pelvic, pelvic floor, and hip anatomy and function; awareness of the relationship between these structures and movement, ease, integrity, and vitality; an understanding of the various pain syndromes and dysfunctions caused by, or related to, core systems and structures; and an array of modalities, techniques, and strategies that can be employed to meet the various goals and priorities of each client.
+It also requires attention to detail in order to fully explore, engage, and address the numerous muscles, connective tissues, and other structures within the core.

-By definition, core bodywork usually includes work in areas that can often be sensitive or feel vulnerable, such as the abdomen, pelvis, pelvic floor/perineum, groin, inguinal, and pubic areas.
+By definition, core bodywork usually includes areas that can be sensitive or feel vulnerable, such as the abdomen, buttocks, pelvic floor, inner thigh, inguinal, and pubic areas.
 As well, the genitals and anus are located within, or are extensions of, the lower core and have highly integrated structural and functional relationships with it.
 Work in these areas requires a safe space, a non-judgemental attitude, an informed and sensitive touch, and a respect for boundaries.

 Many men can affirm how challenging it can be to find a bodyworker who is not only willing to focus on the core, but is also comfortable, knowledgeable, skilled, and experienced in working with this part of the body.
 As a result, most men find few opportunities to fully explore and address these crucial areas that are too often inadequately engaged or are entirely omitted.
 As Myers has emphasized, the core is the foundation of our being and the source of our vitality, security, power, sexual expression, and instinct.
 "Leaving it out of our work because we are scared of its power is as criminal as bulldozing our way through it because we are unaware of its sensitivity" [1].